-New York's Appellate Division, Fourth Department, "[t]he act of ratification, whether express or implied, must be performed with full knowledge of the material facts relating to the transaction, and the assent must be clearly established and may not be inferred from doubtful or equivocal acts or language."
-Many federal court decisions in this circuit and district, some applying New York law and others applying general principles of common law, similarly note the knowledge requirement, with some affirmatively emphasizing it.
-150 fact, or there existing circumstances under which a person "should know" the fact to fulfill a duty owed to another person.
+New York's Appellate Division, Fourth Department, "[t]he act of ratification, whether express or implied, must be performed with full knowledge of the material facts relating to the transaction, and the assent must be clearly established and may not be inferred from doubtful or equivocal acts or language."149 Many federal court decisions in this circuit and district, some applying New York law and others applying general principles of common law, similarly note the knowledge requirement, with some affirmatively emphasizing it.150 additional element beyond the requisite knowledge.151 since ratification requires affirmance of a "prior act,"152 no facts here establish that JPMorgan did anything to affirm any of the key prior acts (most significantly, the filing of the Unrelated

+Then, the Second Circuit has required the acceptance of the benefits of a transaction as an fact, or there existing circumstances under which a person "should know" the fact to fulfill a duty owed to another person.
 See Restatement § 1.04(4).

-Then, the Second Circuit has required the acceptance of the benefits of a transaction as an additional element beyond the requisite knowledge.